Winter Chills : The Great Winters of 1947 and 1963 in the UK

 frozen river wear december 2010

 The River Wear froze in Durham in late November/December 2010.
 Here’s a daily weather diary of the period with photographs of the brutal spell of weather we hadn’t experienced for a long time.
 November/December 2010 25th Nov Snow cover at 0900hrs.
 2″ in Ferryhill, 5-6″ in Newcastle.
 26th Nov Snow cover continuing.
-Brighter, … Read more
+Brighter, with improvement in road conditions …

 December 1981 – The River Wear freezes up in Durham

 December 1981 was a phenomenally cold snowy month in Durham (along with the first half of January 1982).
-Snow lay for most of the month as a result of several heavy falls.
-There were some brutally low temperatures, double figure negative temperatures.
-In January 1982 the British Record of -27.2 degC was equalled at Braemar … Read more
+Snow lay for most of the month as a result of several heavy falls in the region.
+Coming so soon after the cold winter of 1978-79, we had become used to ‘proper winters’.
+There were some brutally low temperatures, double figure negative …